Contributed By Bernitsas Law

-Some local authorities also provide home care services, although not uniformly throughout the country, and the entitlement to and availability of these services is not clear.
+Some local authorities also provide home care services, although the entitlement to and availability of these services is not clear.
 The majority of elderly people continue to live at home, either with their families or alone, and families play a pivotal role in providing care, for which they receive no direct support from the State.

-However, in the last two decades, the State has taken measures to increase community care services for the elderly so that they can remain in their own homes for as long as possible, thereby enabling them to maintain their independence and enhance their quality of life.
-These measures include a help at home program and the creation of open care community centresfor older people or KAPIs (these are centres in an open environment, within the neighborhood or community, providing services to the elderly, including nursing, meal distribution, physiotherapy, social services, etc).
+However, in the last two decades, the State has taken measures to increase community care services for the elderly so that they can remain in their own homes for as long as possible.
+These measures include a help at home program and the creation of open care community centres for older people or KAPIs (these are centres in an open environment, within the neighbourhood or community, providing services to the elderly, including nursing, meal distribution, physiotherapy, social services, etc).

 The Constitution and Civil Law states that the family is responsible for the care of dependent relatives of all ages, and that the state will care for the health of its citizens and adopt special measures for the protection of young people, the elderly and invalids, as well as provide assistance to the disadvantaged members of society.
 Consequently, the social security system does make certain provisions if a family is unable to care for a dependent relative.

 There is no insurance covering long-term care in Greece.
 Financial assistance is mainly in the form of discretionary tax rebates to family caregivers, some of whom use supplementary pensions for incapacity or dependency to help towards the costs of caring.